Permanent Boron Magnets for Wind Turbines

 The main advantage of permanent magnets is that they are more efficient than electromagnets.
 Meaning that wind turbine with a strong magnetic field can produce better results.
 They are used in many different scenarios where electric powertrains would not operate as efficiently or effectively.

 Permanent magnets also can release electric charges.
 It means their core materials are easily cooled and noiseless.
 This reduces the risk of burning out an electrical motor during operation.
 Lastly, permanent magnets work best when there’s always at least some degree of motion present.
 Electromagnetic forces weaken over time without movement.
 So it will take longer for them to lose energy due to friction compared to other electric powertrain types.

 Permanent magnet-based electric motors have electromagnetic forces that do not deteriorate like electromagnets.
 They also can release electric charges which means that their core material is more easily cooled.
-These motors increase in efficiency as wind turbines distribute torque evenly throughout each blade.
+Wind turbine motors increase in efficiency as they distribute torque evenly throughout each blade.
 It is mainly because they require fewer blades than traditional wind turbine designs.

 Permanent magnets allow designers greater freedom to change the electric motor’s shape and size.
 This is to optimize its design for a specific application.

 Permanent magnets are made from rare earth metals which makes them expensive.
 However, they can last up to three times longer than other electric powertrain types due to their ability to resist heat much more efficiently.
 This reduces noise pollution significantly.
 It is due to less need for cooling systems that often come with heavy mechanical parts.

 Electromagnets use wires or coils of wire wrapped around electromagnets as core materials.
 These will eventually deteriorate over time even without movement, so electric motors are designed with copper windings.
 And on top of this, they work together with an electromagnetic field by current flowing through the coils.

 Benefits of Permanent Magnet for Wind turbine